On the nature of the Schmid transition in a resistively shunted Josephson junction: The Schmid transition

 The phase diagram as a function of the bare parameters of the model is shown in Fig.~\ref{fig_phasediag}.
 We find a transition between an insulating and a superconducting phase in the region $\alpha<1$.
 In the large bandwidth limit $W/\epc\gg 1$, the transition line depends only on the ratio $\epj/\epc$ and starts with an infinite slope: $(\epj/\epc)_{\rm crit}\sim (1-\alpha)^{0.5}$ when $\alpha\to 1^-$.
 The transition line then bends towards the region $\alpha<1$, a direct consequence of the existence of the line of critical fixed points shown in Fig.~\ref{fig_FP}.
 The finite value of $(\epj/\epc)_{\rm crit}$ in the limit $\alpha\to 0$ is due to $\tepj^*$ remaining finite; if $\tepj^*\to\infty$ when $\alpha\to 0$ (as it should be, see the previous discussion) the RSJJ is insulating whatever the value of the Josephson energy $\epj$.
 Two possible scenarios are shown in Fig.~\ref{fig_phasediag} (bottom panel).
 The first one is a vertical transition line located at $\alpha=1$, as in the traditional picture of the Schmid transition and in agreement with the Monte Carlo simulations of WT in the large bandwidth limit $W\gg E_C$ who find that the transition occurs at $\alpha=1.00(2)$ at least up to $E_J/E_C\sim 0.5$~\cite{Werner05,not14}.
 In this scenario, the presence of the spurious fixed point at $\alpha=0$ invalidates the entire transition line obtained in the FE$_2$, the only vestige of the true transition line being the vertical tangent at $\alpha=1$.
 In the second scenario, the spurious fixed point at $\alpha=0$ invalidates the FE$_2$ result for $\alpha\ll 1$ but the obtained transition line is correct in a finite interval near $\alpha=1$.
 The NRG results of Masuki {\it et al.}~\cite{Masuki22} also yield a transition line that bends in the region $\alpha<1$ but with two qualitative differences with the FRG results reported here: The transition line exhibits a vanishing slope near $\alpha=1$ and a reentrance of the superconducting phase at small $\alpha$ (which is hard to reconcile with the known phase diagram of the one-dimensional sine-Gordon model ($\alpha=0$), see the discussion above).

 Moving away from the large bandwidth limit, at fixed $\epc$, favors the superconducting phase as shown in Fig.~\ref{fig_flowdiag1}: Decreasing $W$ will always change the initial conditions of the flow so as to make the system superconducting.
 Thus $(\epj/\epc)_{\rm crit}$ decreases when $W$ is lowered.
-As shown in the inset of Fig.~\ref{fig_phasediag}, we find that the transition persists in the limit $1/\epc\to 0$ since $(\epj/W)_{\rm crit}$ remains finite.
-If, however, we take the limit $W\to\infty$ (with $W/\epc\to 0$) we find that the RSJJ is always in the insulating phase when $\alpha<1$, in agreement with the SB phase diagram.
+As shown in the inset of Fig.~\ref{fig_phasediag}, we find that the transition persists in the limit $W/\epc\to 0$ since $(\epj/W)_{\rm crit}$ remains finite.
+This differs from the conclusion of Ref.~\cite{Masuki22} that a nonzero value of $1/E_C$ is necessary to have a transition for $\alpha<1$.